pasquale90/pi-loop-console/files/info/future_work.md

 - [ ] audio_settings: replace macros with a namespace of constexpr variables

 ## Additions
-Here is the list of missing features needed to make the Piloop 1.0 update:
+Here is the list of missing features needed to make the PiLoop 1.0 update:

 - [ ] audio_settings.h: add support for phones and sub_out
 - [ ] effects: add effects